Library and Academic Resources

-And be sure to check out the Library's delivery service for distance learners!
-As a service to SCS Distance Education students and faculty, UR Libraries will supply library-owned materials via FedEx ground and email to eligible faculty and students in the following programs:
+- And be sure to check out the Library's delivery service for Weekend College learners!
+As a service to off-campus SPCS Weekend College students and faculty, UR Libraries will supply library-owned materials via FedEx ground and email to eligible faculty and students.

-The Richmond OWL, exclusively available to enrolled SCS students, offers the services of a professional writing tutor for free.
+The Richmond OWL, exclusively available to enrolled SPCS students, offers the services of a professional writing tutor for free.
 Richmond OWL is easily accessed via e-mail.